mathieudutour/medium-to-own-blog/docs/README.md

 4. After the `---`, you can write any markdown.
 5. You can add this file using the editor on GitHub.com which also has a Preview tab.

+## Updating an article

+1. Go to the existing file that was created in the `content` folder.
+2. Inside the folder, go to the `index.md` file.
+3. Inside the file, you can update the existing using the frontmatter syntax:

 ## Tasks

 - [ ] how to use git to publish the blog